Identityofsine/sms-server/readme.md

 This is a simple *stdout* server that listens for incoming SMS messages and prints them out in a JSON format.
 This is powered using Bluetooth, python-dbus and BlueZ.

+This project will prove very useful for those who want to interface their phone's SMS messages with their computer.
+This is project is also designed to be run on a Raspberry Pi or any other Linux-based system -- allowing you to have a dedicated SMS receiver.
+This is perfect for intergrating with IoT projects such as one of those smart mirrors or a home automation system.

+## Features
+- [x] Read incoming SMS messages
+- [x] Read incoming MMS messages

 ## Note

 This is currently a work in progress and in result is not fully stable.
 But it is designed to be a simple and easy way to interface your phone's texts with your computer using the MAP profile.